-Note to Republican Party apparatchicks who are in high warble, Level-5, freak out mode.
-Donald Trump's negatives in recent sentiment analysis polling do not matter.
+Note to Republican Party apparatchiks: Donald Trump's negatives in recent sentiment analysis polling do not matter.
 He will win the General.
-What we are seeing in sentiment polling/analysis will NOT translate to a loss.
+What we are seeing in sentiment polling/analysis will not translate to a loss.
 Both Mitt Romney and John McCain had near-perfect positive ratings.
-Nevertheless, I remember the diagnosable clinical depression that was prevalent in Republican clubs across the land after their decisive losses in 2008 and 2012.
-Now, having been gifted (at no additional cost to the Party) with a candidate who really seems to have winning pretty well figured out, the Republican Party is gnawing off its own legs in order to deny itself a free foot massage that promises years of relief from its aches and pains.
+Nevertheless, I remember the nearly untreatable clinical depression that was prevalent in Republican clubs across the land after their decisive losses in 2008 and 2012.
+Now, having been gifted (at no additional cost to the Party) a candidate who really seems to have winning pretty well figured out, the Republican Party is gnawing off its own legs in order to deny itself a free foot massage that promises years of relief from its aches and pains.
 I'm really trying to help here, but...

-Once again, the Party has more self-serving institutional needs, wants, and desires than it does answers for the country and the American people, including all those millions who vote R and legion disaffected D's, are in full tilt rejection of their hubris.
+Once again, the Party has more self-serving institutional needs, wants, and desires than it does answers for the country and the American people, including all those millions who vote Republican even when it hurts and legion disaffected D's, are in full tilt rejection of Party hubris.
 The more the Party fights this, the sadder it gets.
 They are completely missing what's happening here.
 Trump is the wide open receiver in the end zone, who has put 28 points on the board.
-He's jumping up and down waving his hands, then the quarterback (here, the Republican Party) sticks to the playbook and throws to double-manned and slow tight end at the 20 yard line, for the interception.
+He's jumping up and down waving his hands, then the quarterback (here, the Republican Party) sticks to the playbook and throws to the double-manned and injured tight end at the 20 yard line for the interception.
 Pick 6.
 Game over.

 It was long, widely, and often reported that even during Reagan's presidency, Bush Sr. regarded Ronald Reagan as a bit of a dolt and had a very low opinion of his style and execution, which seemed to lack the seriousness and gravitas so coveted by Northeast and Beltway Republicans.
-Then in 2004, I remember watching GHW Bush eulogize Ronald Reagan at the latter's funeral, which I watched, crying; my kids looking at my wife saying, "What's wrong with dad?"
+Then in 2004, I remember watching GHW Bush eulogize Ronald Reagan at the latter's funeral.
 Now an old and reflective man, GHW Bush came to speak a truth he never had believed all those years earlier.
 He said, "I learned more from Ronald Reagan than from anyone I encountered in all my years of public life."
 Herein lies the similarity between Ronald Wilson Reagan and Donald J. Trump.
 The Party is negligent to the point either self destruction or being brought to its knees in great humility.
 Alternatively, they can just take pause and realize its got a winner on its hands and extract and express Donald Trump's x factor for the good of the Party.